Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 Can You Drink While Trying to Get Pregnant?

-You can drink in moderation while trying to get pregnant.2 For most people, this means3 having two drinks or fewer in a day if you’re a man and one drink or less in a day if you’re a woman.
-However, there are several reasons why you might want to abstain from drinking alcohol altogether during this phase.
+Here’s the thing — you can drink in moderation while trying to get pregnant.2 For most people, that means3 having two drinks or fewer in a day if you’re a man and one drink or less in a day if you’re a woman.
+That said, there are some really good reasons why you might want to take a break from alcohol altogether during this time.

-Additionally, heavy drinking can make your liver become fatty and thick,6 leading to an accumulation of fibrous tissue that restricts blood flow.
+Beyond that, heavy drinking can make your liver become fatty and thick,6 leading to an accumulation of fibrous tissue that restricts blood flow.
 This can cause your liver cells to become malnourished, resulting in organ malfunction.
-Furthermore, excessive alcohol consumption can disrupt the electrical signals that regulate your heart’s rhythm, potentially causing permanent damage,7 which can reduce your heart’s ability to circulate blood effectively and negatively impact every aspect of your overall health.
+On top of that, excessive alcohol consumption can disrupt the electrical signals that regulate your heart’s rhythm, potentially causing permanent damage,7 which can reduce your heart’s ability to circulate blood effectively and negatively impact every aspect of your overall health.

 Section Summary: While moderate drinking may be compatible with trying to conceive, there are compelling reasons to abstain entirely.
-Alcohol can worsen anxiety during an already stressful time, damage liver and heart health, and poses risks to early fetal development.
-Since there is no known safe alcohol level during pregnancy, avoiding alcohol eliminates the risk of accidental early exposure.
+Alcohol can worsen anxiety during an already stressful time, damage liver and heart health, and poses risks to early foetal development.
+Since there's no known safe alcohol level during pregnancy, avoiding alcohol eliminates your risk of accidental early exposure.

 How Does Alcohol Affect Fertility?

 Section Summary: Alcohol affects fertility in both women and men through multiple mechanisms.
 In women, heavy drinking disrupts menstrual cycles, impairs ovulation, reduces egg quality, and may increase early pregnancy loss risk.
-In men, excessive alcohol lowers testosterone, reduces sperm count and motility, and can cause erectile dysfunction — with sperm recovery taking approximately 3 months after reducing intake.
+In men, excessive alcohol lowers testosterone, reduces sperm count and motility, and heavy chronic use is associated with erectile dysfunction — with sperm recovery taking approximately 3 months after you reduce your intake.

-Alcohol can impact fertility in both men and women, with its effects influenced by factors such as the amount and frequency of consumption.
-For example, heavy drinking can lead to loss of libido in women9 and men,10 which can make it more difficult to conceive.
-Drinking alcohol regularly can also make you gain weight,11 making it harder to get pregnant.
+This is where things get really interesting — and, honestly, where some of the research genuinely surprised me.
+Alcohol can impact fertility in both men and women, with its effects influenced by factors like how much and how often you drink.
+For example, heavy drinking can lead to loss of libido in women9 and men,10 which can make it harder to conceive.
+Regular drinking can also contribute to weight gain,11 which is another factor that can affect your chances of getting pregnant.

 How Does Alcohol Affect Female Fertility?

-Excessive alcohol intake can impact both your reproductive system and hormonal balance.
-Here are some of the ways drinking too much alcohol may get in the way of your plans of getting pregnant:
+Excessive alcohol can really throw your reproductive system and hormonal balance off.
+Here are some of the ways drinking too much may get in the way of your plans to start or grow your family:

 Menstrual cycle disruption: Heavy alcohol consumption can disrupt your menstrual cycle.
-Drinking alcohol, particularly binge drinking, can lead to an increase in estrogen and a decrease in progesterone.12 It can also change levels13 of estradiol, testosterone, and luteinizing hormone.
-These processes can disrupt normal hormonal behaviors necessary for regular ovulation.
+Drinking alcohol — especially heavy or binge drinking — can shift hormones, raising oestrogen and lowering progesterone.12 It can also change levels13 of estradiol, testosterone, and luteinizing hormone.
+These shifts can disrupt the normal hormonal patterns your body needs for regular ovulation.

-Increased risk of early pregnancy loss: While evidence is not conclusive regarding how alcohol affects implantation, some research14 suggests that drinking alcohol during the implantation phase can prevent proper implantation and may increase the chances of early pregnancy loss.
-The implantation phase is a critical stage in early pregnancy that occurs 6-12 days after fertilization when the fertilized egg attaches itself to the lining of the uterus.
+Increased risk of early pregnancy loss: While the evidence isn’t conclusive on exactly how alcohol affects implantation, some research14 suggests that drinking alcohol during the implantation phase can prevent proper implantation and may increase the chances of early pregnancy loss.
+Implantation is a critical stage in early pregnancy that happens 6-12 days after fertilisation, when the fertilized egg attaches to the lining of your uterus.

-Worsening PCOS: Polycystic ovarian syndrome (PCOS) is a common hormonal disorder affecting an estimated 8-13% of women of reproductive age.15 It’s characterized by imbalances in reproductive hormones, leading to symptoms such as irregular periods, ovarian cysts, and elevated levels of male hormones (androgens).
+Worsening PCOS: If you’re living with PCOS, this one’s especially important.
+Polycystic ovarian syndrome is a common hormonal disorder affecting an estimated 10–13% of women of reproductive age.15 It involves imbalances in reproductive hormones, which can cause symptoms like irregular periods, ovarian cysts, and elevated levels of male hormones (androgens).
 While women living with PCOS can and do get pregnant with and without reproductive assistance, those with PCOS have a lower natural conception rate.
 This is because PCOS can lead to irregular ovulation or anovulation (lack of ovulation), which can contribute to fertility challenges.
-If you’re living with PCOS, it’s essential to be aware that excessive alcohol consumption can exacerbate the hormonal imbalances associated with PCOS.
-Plus, since PCOS and heavy drinking independently disrupt ovulation and cycle regularity, when combined, their effects may compound, making it more challenging to conceive.
+Here’s what many people don’t realise: excessive alcohol consumption can actually make the hormonal imbalances associated with PCOS worse.
+And since PCOS and heavy drinking independently disrupt ovulation and cycle regularity, when combined, their effects may compound, making it even more challenging to conceive.

-Reduced egg quality: Heavy alcohol consumption can significantly affect egg quality, making them less likely to fertilize successfully.
-This can be particularly problematic for women who are undergoing fertility treatment, as studies have shown13 that alcohol consumption can negatively impact the success rate of egg retrieval and fertilization.
-According to a research study16 conducted on women undergoing in vitro fertilization (IVF), alcohol intake during the treatment led to the production of poorer-quality embryos, which could potentially affect the overall success of the procedure.
+Reduced egg quality: Heavy alcohol consumption can significantly affect your egg quality, lowering the chance your eggs will fertilize successfully.
+This matters especially if you’re going through fertility treatment, as research has shown13 that alcohol consumption can negatively impact the success rate of egg retrieval and fertilisation.
+One study16 looking at women undergoing in vitro fertilisation (IVF) found that alcohol intake during treatment led to the production of poorer-quality embryos, which could potentially affect the overall success of the procedure.

 How Does Alcohol Affect Male Fertility?

 Reduced sperm quality: A study published in BMJ Open19 looking at men ages 18-28 found that regular drinking was associated with lower sperm quality.
-The study found that the more weekly units of alcohol the participants consumed, the lower the sperm quality, particularly in men who drank 25 or more alcohol units each week — roughly the equivalent of 15 pints of beer.
+The more weekly units of alcohol the participants consumed, the lower the sperm quality — particularly in men who drank 25 or more UK alcohol units a week — roughly 12 pints of standard beer or 25 small glasses of wine.

-Hormonal imbalances: Alcohol can reduce testosterone levels.20 Testosterone is a sex hormone that affects how the male body functions.
-Having lower levels of testosterone can reduce the quantity and quality of sperm, lower libido, and increase the risk for erectile dysfunction.
+Hormonal imbalances: Heavy or chronic alcohol use can suppress testosterone levels20 (research suggests acute moderate intake may briefly raise it, but chronic use lowers it).
+Testosterone is a sex hormone that affects how the male body functions.
+Lower levels of testosterone can reduce the quantity and quality of sperm, lower libido, and increase the risk for erectile dysfunction.

 Alcohol’s Effects on Fertility: Female vs Male Impact by Consumption Level